rfwlab/rfw/docs/articles/essentials/lifecycle-hooks.md

 }
 ```

 Hooks can be registered by implementing the methods directly or by calling `SetOnMount`, `SetOnUpdate`, and `SetOnUnmount` on the underlying `HTMLComponent`.
 Lifecycle hooks provide structured entry points for augmenting component behavior.
+See the [API reference](../api/core#lifecycle-hooks) for available helpers.